 As a lot of you may know, I study English and Creative Writing, I love stories and the people that tell them.
 No surprises as to why I love video games, to me they are the greatest form of storytelling.
 There’s no better way to truly captivate your player, by putting them into the protagonist’s shoes, I’ve spoken about this briefly before.
 Now don’t get me wrong I love a good book or a great movie, but neither of them can captivate the narrative and immersive power that games have, for me anyway.
 Recently as part of my 70,000 Gamerscore Challenge, I played Brothers: A Tale of Two Sons and whilst it was as I expected it to be, one little detail that the developers put into the game gave me some food for thought.
 We have all played games where a character has died, be it upsetting or necessity, these deaths stay with us and rightfully so.

 Brothers: A Tale of Two Sons is an adventure puzzle game, with a huge emphasis on working together, you have two characters that can do separate things to help solve puzzles.
-The older brother can help the younger get up to high places and your typical small character can do this and big character can do that, there’s nothing too special about that, but it works well.
+The brothrs are split into your typical “small character can go under this and climb this whilst the big character can pick this up or boost you to a higher place, there’s nothing too special about it, but it works well.
 The puzzles are well thought out and do require some thinking to complete them, but there were none that had me truly stuck, they are not that hardest.

 The story is simple enough and one we’ve seen plenty of times, their father is sick and only a certain plant (That’s always dangerous to get), is required to save him.
-We start the game with the younger brother as we find out that he witnessed his mother drowning, resulting in his fear of water, also it can be the driving force behind the brother’s desperation.
-They’ve already lost their mother, they must do anything they can to help their father.
+We start the game with the younger brother as we find out that he witnessed his mother drowning, resulting in his fear of water.
+Te drowning of his mother cab also act as the driving force behind the brother’s desperatio .
+They’ve already lost their mother, they must do everything they can to help their father.
 We venture with both children out into the dangerous wilderness to save their father.

 You play through the game as well, two brothers (I know, shocking), but instead of controlling one, you control both siblings.
 The way that you do this is with each stick on your controller, the left controls the older brother and the right controls the younger.
 Now, firstly before I praise the game, I’ll talk about the negatives of this.
 You are controlling two characters at the same time and naturally, it can get confusing, you can get into a rhythm but it can be quickly ruined when you get confused.
 Throughout the game I cursed these controls, I really did, interesting as they are, they are confusing and I believe that it is done this way for a special reason.